 Pacific Island students have access to information, resources, and support from centres throughout the University of Otago, and other student associations:

-- The University of Otago Pacific Island Centre offers resources and support to Pacific Island students
+- The Pacific Islands Centre offers resources and support to Pacific Island students

-- The University of Otago's Student Learning Centre assists students with study skills and learning support
+- HEDC Student Learning Development assists students with study skills and learning support

 - The Pacific Island Health Professional Students' Association supports Pacific Island students studying Health Sciences at the University of Otago